cocos/cocos-docs/en/advanced-topics/jsb/JSB2.0-learning.md

 }
 ```

-**NOTE**
+> **Notes**:
+>

-* Do not try to use `se::HandleObject` to create a native binding object.
+> 1. Do not try to use `se::HandleObject` to create a native binding object.
 In the `JS controls of CPP` mode, the release of the bound object will be automatically handled by the abstraction layer.
 In the `CPP controls JS` mode, the previous chapter has already described.

-* The `se::HandleObject` object can only be allocated on the stack, and a `se::Object` pointer must be passed in.
+> 2. The `se::HandleObject` object can only be allocated on the stack, and a `se::Object` pointer must be passed in.

 #### se::Class